Clicky

 Should I Use Hot or Cold Water?

-I'll use hot (boiling) water for rehydrating food when I'm making a recipe that calls for hot 'stock' because my bouillon dissolves better in just-boiled water—but if you know it'll be sitting around a while before you get to use it, then cold (clean) water works fine.
+I use hot (boiling) water for rehydrating food when I'm making a recipe that calls for hot 'stock' because my bouillon dissolves better in just-boiled water—but if you know it'll be sitting around a while before you get to use it, then cold (clean) water works fine.

-I must make an important point here: if you are rehydrating food in hot water, please make sure to BRING IT BACK TO A BOIL while you're preparing your recipe.
+I MUST make an important point here: If you are rehydrating food in hot water, please make sure to BRING IT BACK TO A BOIL while you're preparing your recipe.

 You don't want to have food sitting around in warm water without boiling it again—be safe—don't let any airborne germs get a chance to fester in "warm" food prior to eating it!